 There’s very few other English-speaking countries with as many varieties of accents and language in such a small space, making the British Isles uniquely diverse when it comes to dialects.

-Following on from a sample survey results of our 1.5million social audience, we have the official ranking of the sexiest – and least sexy – accents in the UK.
+We looked to our audience to find out the sexiest – and least sexy – accents in the UK.

 Consider yourself very lucky if your accent is among the Top 10…

 No accent is treated as unfairly as that of England’s second city.
 Deserved?
 If it’s good enough for Cillian Murphy in Peaky Blinders…